Introduction

 I call these components "Muqarnas Blocks."

-These blocks change the surface of a space enclosure in a three-dimentional way due to their unique shape.
-Although they can take many different variations in shape, it is possible to simplify the typical block into basic parts that represent its geometrical function.
+These blocks change the surface of a space enclosure in a three-dim en ti on al way due to their unique geometry.
+Although they can take many different variations in shape, it is possible to simplify the typical block into basic parts that represent its geometrical function as shown in fig. 1.

-This model is produced in FormWriter by the triangle primitive, and combining the triangles to form pyramids and prisms.
+This model is produced in FormWriter, a 3D program developed at the University of Washington Architecure school's computer lab.
+I used the triangle primitive, and combined the triangles to form pyramids and prisms.

 All images on this website were produced by importing the models created in FormWriter to Infini-D software for final rendering.